t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 # Characteristics List... tbr

-A partial list of recommended charatectristics that documents and specifications of IoT data and information models should explicitly state (or articulate?).
+A partial list of recommended characteristics that documents and specifications of IoT data and information models should explicitly state (or articulate?).